Simple Wine Bag Sewing Pattern with Drop Cloth

 - The opportunities to personalize and customize are endless.

-To get started, buy some wine (obviously)! 😉 Then, gather the following supplies:
+To get started, you’ll need the following supplies:

-- Simple wine bag sewing pattern (download PDF file here)
+- Easy wine bag sewing pattern (download PDF file here)

 - Drop cloth

 Luckily, drop cloth comes in large quantities, so you’ll have plenty of fabric left over to make more adorable projects.
 (Valentine’s gift bags, anyone?)
 For these wine bags, I used leftover fabric from my stenciled table runner and DIY tote bag projects.

 Wine Bottle Bag – Sewing Instructions